 - Purple food coloring, if desired

 Don’t feel like you need to stop after eating just one of these deliciously crunchy but melt in your mouth meringue cookies.
 While the exact calorie count for your cookies depends on how big they are, most plain (non-chocolate) meringues are only 5-10 calories each.
 How cool is that?
+If you love meringues as much as I do, you may also like these pecan meringue cookies:

 People say meringues are hard to make, but I think they just require a bit of patience; don’t open that oven door and hold off on digging in until they’ve cooled in the oven for several hours!